 Pronounciation: A-GA-ve cry-SAN-tha

-Landscape Use: Medium sized agave for large out of the away desert landscape spaces.
+Landscape Use: Medium-sized agave for large desert landscape spaces away from pedestrian traffic.

 Form & Character: Basal, rounded and upright, strong, sharp and unfriendly.

 Growth Habit: Moderate growth habit; solitary succulent rosette, 3 feet and 5 feet wide.